 But sometimes the problem isn’t assisted living.
 Sometimes it’s just the thought of change altogether.

 After all, who really likes change?
 (Just think of the commotion when we lose an hour in the spring!)

 But with time to adjust to the idea, Mom might feel differently.
-Especially if you let her take the tours, too.
+Especially if you let her take the assisted living tours, too.

 But sometimes 180-turns don’t happen overnight.
 Starting early lets her decide how she really feels.

 6. Take It for a Spin